rabbitinspace/abyss/README.md

 You should be able to boot into the system and log in with the user which you specified in the configuration file.
 You now can remove `fish-shell` if you don't need it or try it out!

+## Alternatives

+Abyss was inspired by a great [`voidvault`](https://github.com/atweiden/voidvault) project and provides a subset of it's functionality.
+Check it out if Abyss doesn't meet your requirements.